New Evidence Shows How Effective Killer Whales Are at Hunting Great Whites and Other Sharks

-A new study, published in Ecology on Oct.
-4, advances marine biologists’ understanding of how these two apex predators interact and how great white sharks evade predation—something they aren’t forced to do very often.
+A study that was published in Ecology in October 2022 looks at this video footage and advances marine biologists’ understanding of how these two apex predators interact, including how great white sharks evade predation—something they aren’t forced to do very often.

 “This was only part of an hour-long hunt of multiple sharks, as revealed by the exclusive helicopter footage,” a press release from Phys.org says.
 “The new paper offers more extensive footage, along with data from tags, drone surveys and shark-tour boats showing that white sharks fled from the Mossel Bay region of South Africa for several weeks.”

 According to the study, the footage recorded from the helicopter shows the hunted sharks swimming in tight circles around the orcas.
 This is apparently the same technique that seals, turtles, and other prey species have exhibited when being hunted by great whites.